 Sticking

-- Make sure there is material is small enough to empty when the cart is tipped.
-Items like large pizza boxes can become lodged in the cart if they are too big.
+- Make sure the material is small enough to empty when the cart is tipped.
+Items like large pizza boxes can become lodged in the cart if they are too big

 Freezing

-- Line the bottom of your green cart with newspaper, tissues, paper towel or cardboard to minimize items freezing to the cart
+- Line the bottom of your green cart with newspaper, tissues, paper towel or cardboard to prevent items freezing to the cart

 - Wrap food scraps in newspaper or use kraft or starch-lined paper bags (available at major retailers)